CeciliaMitma/yomitmasoy-231d7/content/pages/blog/i-failed.md

 And after all the effort we put in, the result says NO. We failed.
 For now, it is not our time to get it.

-> What will happen next?.
+> What will happen next?

 Well, we are at some point where we have two options to go on with our lives.

-The first one is to stay in a permanent disappointment state, overthinking about each negative piece blocking up any possibility to learn something from ​the experience.
+The first one is to stay in a permanent disappointment state, overthinking about each negative piece, blocking up any possibility to learn something from ​the experience.
 In which case, we are just feeding our saboteur spirit and the only thing we learn is that we cannot do it.

 The second one is to see failure as a lesson.
 Thereby, we can see the possibility of turning disappointment into motivation.
 It is not the solution, but it helps to face it in a different and constructive way.

-> So, is the second option better?.
+> So, is the second option better?
 Yes and No. Why?

 An important part of learning about the mistake or failure is to know both sides of the coin and the only way to know our reaction in front of it is going through both options and comparing them in real life.